solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

 5. Start the application from the upper right-hand corner of the screen.

-    ![This image shows how to start the Spring Boot app from IntelliJ.](./media/start-app-intellij.png "Starting Spring Boot app")
+    ![This image shows how to start the Spring Boot app from IntelliJ.]

 ## Testing the App